 We set up a formal, mathematical model and analyzed the QoS and the modalities to enhance it within this model.
 In that way, the QoS provided by the TU Dresden can be improved, which implicitly leads to a good ranking of the TU Dresden between the universities in Germany and world wide.
+By extending our investigation to a formal model, we can conclude that our results remain valid in application to other domains as long as the new domain can be mapped to the existing mathematical model.

-The main result of our research is that from a service provider perspective QoS can be characterized in mathematical terms pretty accurately, such that the improvement / degradation of the overall service or part of it can be tracked in IT systems and can be visualized through GUIs.
-According to Definition of ITU-T Rec.
-E.800 [24]: QoS is the "Collective effect of service performances which determine the degree of satisfaction of a user of a service".
-The long term experience of the first author, working in the semiconductor industry is very similar to the definition above, such that it does not suffice to consider only the service provider perspective, but the user's perception of the QoS should also be considered.
+The key result of our research is that from a service provider perspective QoS can be characterized in mathematical terms pretty accurately.
+The improvement / degradation of the overall service or part of it can be tracked in IT systems and can be visualized through GUIs.
+According to the definition of ITU-T Rec.
+E.800 [41], QoS is the "Collective effect of service performances which determine the degree of satisfaction of a user of a service".
+The long term experience of the first author, working in the semiconductor industry is very similar to the definition above, such that it does not suffice to consider only the service provider perspective.
+The users perception of the QoS should also be considered.
 Further research is necessary to establish the correlation (or lack of it) between the objectively improved service and the subjective perception of the customer.